 - Employers will be able to make payment for payroll obligations at the same time as reporting obligations

-- Employers with less than 20 employees will be required to use STP from 1 July 2018.
+- Employers with greater than 20 employees must be STP compliant by 1 July 2018.

 What does this mean for you?

 Great news if you’re already using MYOB online accounting software.
 MYOB is working with the ATO on the development requirements and accounting system processes, saving MYOB clients’ time, money and reducing employer obligations risk.